AmineMrabet12/DSP-Project/README.md

 </center>

 ### Notes:
-- Replace `<your-repo-url>` with the actual URL of your repository.
 - Replace `<your_database_name>`, `user_name`, and `<your_password>` with the desired database name and password.
 - Update any paths as needed to fit your project's structure.